-In a positron emission tomography (PET) scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
-The amount of radioactivity used is very low.
-Because cancers use glucose (sugar) at a higher rate than normal tissues, the radioactivity will tend to concentrate in the cancer.
-A scanner can spot the radioactive deposits and can create a picture of areas of radioactivity in the body.
+In a PET scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
+The amount of radioactivity used is very low and will pass out of the body over the next day or so.
+Because cancer cells in the body are growing quickly, they absorb more of the radioactive sugar.
+After about an hour, you will be moved onto a table in the PET scanner.
+You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about your body.

-This test can be helpful for spotting small collections of cancer cells and can be useful in seeing if the cancer has spread to lymph nodes near the kidney.
-PET scans can also be useful if your doctor thinks the cancer may have spread but doesn't know where.
-PET scans can be used instead of several different x-rays because they scan your whole body.
+This test can help spot small collections of cancer cells and can be useful in seeing if the cancer has spread to lymph nodes near the kidney.
+PET scans can also be useful if your doctor thinks the cancer may have spread but doesn’t know where.
+PET scans can be used instead of doing multiple x-rays because they scan your whole body.

 Special machines can perform both a PET and CT scan at the same time (PET/CT scan).
-This lets the radiologist compare areas of higher radioactivity (suggesting an area of cancer) on the PET with the appearance of that area on the CT.
+This lets the doctor compare areas of higher radioactivity (suggesting an area of cancer) on the PET with the more detailed image from the CT.
 Still, PET and PET/CT scans are not a standard part of the work-up for kidney cancers.

 An intravenous pyelogram (IVP) is an x-ray of the urinary system taken after a special dye is injected into a vein.
 The kidneys remove the dye from the bloodstream and it then concentrates in the ureters and bladder.
-An IVP can be useful in finding abnormalities of the renal pelvis and ureter, such as cancer, but this test is not often used when kidney cancer is suspected.
+An IVP can help find abnormalities of the renal pelvis and ureter, such as cancer, but this test is not often used when kidney cancer is suspected.

 This type of x-ray also uses a contrast dye, although not the same as the one used for an IVP.
 A catheter is usually threaded up a large artery in your leg into the artery leading to your kidney (renal artery).
-The dye is then injected into the artery to identify and map the blood vessels that supply a kidney tumor.
-This can help in planning surgery for some patients.
-Angiography can also help diagnose renal cancers since the blood vessels usually have a special appearance with this test.
-Angiography can be done as a part of the CT or MRI scan, instead of as a separate test.
-This means less contrast dye is used, which is helpful since the dye can damage kidney function further if it is given to people whose kidneys don't work as well as they should.
+The dye is then injected into the artery, and x-rays are taken to identify and map the blood vessels that supply a kidney tumor.

-Areas of active bone changes appear as "hot spots" on your skeleton − that is, they attract the radioactivity.
-These areas might suggest the presence of cancer spread, but arthritis or other bone diseases can also cause the same pattern.
+Areas of active bone changes attract the radioactivity and show up as “hot spots” on your skeleton.
+These areas might suggest cancer spread, but arthritis or other bone diseases can also cause the same pattern.
 To distinguish between these conditions, your cancer care team may use other imaging tests such as simple x-rays or MRI scans to get a better look at the areas that light up, or they may even take biopsy samples of the bone.